scottalmond/EscapeRoom/resources/DESIGN.md

 ![Hyperspace Background Frame Synthesis](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/hyperspace_frame_synthesis.png)

 - Implementation [TIER 3] [Software]: Designing to a 30,000 x 6,900 pixel mural may pose processing limitations in Photoshop.
 One design redution that may be pursued is to divide the mural into an even number of segments and repeat those segments.
 To avoid clear repetition, the small murals may be desgiend to fit together only when shifted.
 This produces a pattern that should be more difficult to discern since the repeated portions will appear to the player to occur on different locations on the screen during play.
-The example below shows what such a technique may look like if the long mural were broken into 6 small murals.
+The example below shows what such a technique may look like if the long mural were replaced by one small mural.
+The gray rectangle in the second diagram shows howseveral copies of the small mural can be combined to form one large mural.

 ![Hyperspace Background Tessellation](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/hyperspace_mural_length.png)